Reading Lawn Grubs Control Services

 - Equipment wash water managed in designated areas, never in streets

-- Sweep granules from hard surfaces back onto turf
+- Sweeping granules from hard surfaces back onto turf

-Many grub products (neonicotinoids, pyrethroids) are highly toxic to aquatic organisms; maintain 50-100 feet buffer zones near water.
-Avoid applications before heavy rain.
+Many grub products (neonicotinoids, pyrethroids) are highly toxic to aquatic life, requiring 50-100 feet buffer zones near water.
+Avoid applications before heavy rain to prevent runoff.
 Long-term protection relies on IPM to reduce chemical use and safeguard aquatic ecosystems.
-Coordinate with the Reading Water Department for watershed protection.
+For MS4 compliance, coordinate with:

 Reading Department of Public Works